 - Cephalohematoma – damaged vessels between the skull and the inner layers of skin, resulting in the pooling of blood

-- Perinatal asphyxia – when a child doesn’t breath normally just before, during, or after birth, often resulting in limpness, silence, and a blue skin-tone
+- Perinatal asphyxia – when a child doesn’t breathe normally just before, during, or after birth, often resulting in limpness, silence, and a blue skin-tone

 - Intracranial hemorrhage – a type of bleeding that happens inside the skull, caused by a blood vessel in the brain that has leaked or ruptured

-- Subconjunctival hemorrhage – when one or more blood vessels in the baby’s eye breaks, resulting in the appearance of blood spots over the whites of the eye
+- Subconjunctival hemorrhage – when one or more blood vessels in the baby’s eye break, resulting in the appearance of blood spots over the whites of the eye

 - Facial paralysis – loss of facial movement due to nerve damage during delivery